ThummeTo/FMIFlux.jl/README.md

 However even if the gradient might not be 100% correct in any case, gradients are often usable for optimization tasks.
 This issue is also part of the [*OpenScaling*](https://itea4.org/project/openscaling.html) research project.

-- Discontinuous systems with implicite solvers use continuous adjoints instead of automatic differentiation through the ODE solver.
+- Discontinuous systems with implicit solvers use continuous adjoints instead of automatic differentiation through the ODE solver.
-This might lead to issues, because FMUs are by design not simulatable backward in time.
+This might lead to issues, because FMUs are by design not capable of being simulated backwards in time.
-On the other hand, many FMUs are capabale of doing so.
+On the other hand, many FMUs are capable of doing so.
 This issue is also part of the [*OpenScaling*](https://itea4.org/project/openscaling.html) research project.

-- Implicit solvers using `autodiff=true` is not supported (now), but you can use implicit solvers with `autodiff=false`.

 - For now, only FMI version 2.0 is supported, but FMI 3.0 support is coming with the [*OpenScaling*](https://itea4.org/project/openscaling.html) research project.